 Providers must have a home vaccination delivery plan that includes standard operating procedures (SOPs).
 Prior to home based vaccinations being implemented, the plan must be approved by the Health District's immunisation clinical leads and the associated lead professional advisors.

-a.
-Transportation of vaccine for household vaccinations
+27.1 Transportation of vaccine for off-site vaccinations